It Seemed Like a Good Idea at the Time

 The Crawford 100 in 2014 was a bad idea.
 It proved a formidable challenge to a solid group of graduate ultrarunners.
 So we changed the name and made it longer.

 0.0% asphalt.
 Mostly single track (not the kind you dream about) with some Jeep roads as well.
 2X out and back. ~9,500 ft. average elevation. ~50,000 ft. of elevation change (25k gain and loss) over last year’s approximately 100 miles.
 Expect the Beetle Kill to have more.
 48 hour cutoff.
 Starts at sunset (8:32 PM) on Friday night and ends at sunset on Sunday.
+All racers will get a crappy t-shirt.
+Winners will get a log that was killed by beetles.

 2014 Race Reports: